natuelabs/challenge/README.md

         OK (6 tests, 6 assertions)

-- Run command on Cmder or Cmd to run the Browser tests:
+- Run command on Cmder or Cmd to run the Browser automated tests:

         php artisan dusk --debug